HieuNguyenVu/scully-personal-website/blog/reduce-your-loadtime.md

 - or combine two of them together.

     Of course, It will work fine if your page is small.
 But in case your page has a few thousand items with `overflow: hidden` and `border-radius`.
 It will be bad, trust me, I have once.

+- In case you have to use `border-radius` you can use `outline` like Facebook did with their news feed.

 [1]: https://compresspng.com/
 [2]: https://www.iloveimg.com/resize-image